 Baguley Hall Primary School will consider all applications.
-Where fewer applications are received in any one year, the school will offer places to all those who have applied.
-Pupils are admitted to the Nursery in September of the academic year in which they are 4.
-We currently have 52 Nursery places.
+Where fewer applications are received in any one year group, the school will offer places to all those who have applied.
+Pupils are admitted to the school in September of the academic year in which they are 5.
+The published admission number is 75.

 Pupils with an Education Health and Care Plan, that names the school in the plan, will be given a special priority over other admissions.
+If your child has an Education Health and Care plan or Statement of Special Educational Needs and you require further advice on primary to secondary transfer, please contact the Special Educational Needs section of the local education authority in the area you live in.